jason7791/clrs_pytorch/README.md

-# The CLRS Algorithmic Reasoning Benchmark
+# The PyTorch CLRS Algorithmic Reasoning Benchmark

 Learning representations of algorithms is an emerging area of machine learning, seeking to bridge concepts from neural networks with classical algorithms.
 The